Spiral (character): Fictional character biography

-At some point, Spiral was exiled back to Earth by Mojo.
-For reasons yet to be revealed, Mojo opted to further punish Spiral by way of removing her ability to teleport through dimensions.
-Furious, Spiral set up shop in Los Angeles where she took in a homeless girl who happened to be a new mutant.
-She then joined Storm’s incarnation of X-Force and became a superhero.
+At some point, Spiral is exiled back to Earth by Mojo.
+For reasons yet to be revealed, Mojo opts to further punish Spiral by removing her ability to teleport through dimensions.
+Furious, Spiral set up shop in Los Angeles, where she takes in a homeless mutant girl.
+Spiral later joins Storm’s incarnation of X-Force and becomes a superhero.